|||

 It’s not for people who don’t care who’s guarding their data, who want an out-of-the-box solution, or for those who want detailed stats on their progress.

 The method in outline form will be available for free so that people familiar with the tools (or willing to engage in self-directed learning) can put it together on their own.
-There’ll also be a paid step-by-step version, eventually.
+There may also be a paid step-by-step version, eventually.

 Here it is in brief: